 Not only are there degrees of demon control or possession but there are also different forms in which it is demonstrated.
 Sometimes the devil can achieve his plans more effectively by allowing his victim to have self-control over his mental and physical abilities.
 At other times, the devil distorts the mind and body and leads his victim to clearly exhibit bizarre and hostile actions.
 Those who are only partially under the control of evil angles and do not exhibit the signs that are often typically related with demon possession are the ones that can be effectively used by Satan because they are harder to recognize.

 The same demons that possessed the maniac of Capernaum also controlled the Jewish religious leaders at Jesus’ time.
 These leaders planned and plotted to kill Jesus and finally succeeded in crucifying Him (John 8:44).
 Another example is Judas who was even one of Jesus’ disciples.
-Judas preached the gospel and did miracles, yet he betrayed his Lord.
+This disciple preached the gospel and did miracles, yet he betrayed his Lord.
 Judas was “possessed” in a similar manner as the Jewish leaders by an evil spirit (Luke 22:3; John 6:70, 71; 13:27; Matthew 16:23).

 In His service,